t2trg/iot-seccons/draft-irtf-t2trg-iot-seccons.md

 Transport Layer Security (TLS) and its datagram-oriented variant DTLS secure transport-layer connections.
 TLS provides security for TCP and requires a reliable transport, while DTLS secures and uses datagram-oriented protocols such as UDP.
 Both protocols are intentionally kept similar and share the same ideology and cipher suites.

 OSCOAP {{ID-OSCOAP}} is a proposal that protects CoAP messages by wrapping them in the CBOR Object Signing and Encryption (COSE) {{RFC8152}} format.
-Thus, OSCOAP falls in the category of object security and it can be applied wherever CoAP can.
-The advantage of OSCOAP compared with DTLS resides in some more flexibility when dealing with e2e security as it will be discussed in Section {{sec5-1-3}}.
+Thus, OSCOAP falls in the category of object security and it can be applied wherever CoAP can be used.
+The advantage of OSCOAP over DTLS is that it provides some more flexibility when dealing with end-to-end security. {{sec5-1-3}} discusses this further.

 The Automated Certificate Management Environment (ACME) {{WG-ACME}} working group is  specifying conventions for automated X.509 certificate management.
 This includes automatic validation of certificate issuance, certificate renewal, and certificate revocation.
 While the initial focus of working group is on domain name certificates (as used by web servers), other uses in some IoT deployments is possible.